-When using these HDMI adapter cables with a different interface type on the other end such as VGA, DVI, DP, note that the entire connection will work at the performance of the inferior interface.
+When using these HDMI adapter cables with a different interface type on the other end, such as VGA, DVI, or DP, note that the entire connection will work at the performance of the inferior interface.

-In other words, if you connect an HDMI-to-DVI cable to your laptop’s HDMI 2.0 port that has the potential to support upto 4K resolution @ 60Hz refresh rate on one end TO your monitor’s DVI port that has the potential to support ONLY 2560×1440 @ 60Hz on the other end, the entire interface will work at 2560×1440 @ 60Hz at max.
+In other words, if you connect an HDMI-to-DVI cable to your laptop’s HDMI 2.0 port that has the potential to support up to 4K resolution @ 60Hz refresh rate on one end TO your monitor’s DVI port that has the potential to help ONLY 2560×1440@60Hz on the other end, the entire interface will work at 2560×1440@60Hz at max.

-In other words, you will not get the benefits of the HDMI 2.0 output port on your laptop.
+In other words, you will not benefit from your laptop’s HDMI 2.0 output port.

-Similarly, If you have an HDMI to a DP cable and you connect to an HDMI 1.4 port on one end with the max supported resolution and refresh rate of 4K @ 30Hz to DP 1.4 on the other, which supports 8K @ 60Hz, then your entire interface will be bottlenecked by the HDMI 1.4.
+Similarly, If you have an HDMI to a DP cable and connect to an HDMI 1.4 port on one end with the max supported resolution and refresh rate of 4K@30Hz to DP 1.4 on the other, which helps 8K@60Hz, then your entire interface will be bottlenecked by the HDMI 1.4.